opencast/opencast/CONTRIBUTING.md

 -------------

 Opencast uses [Jira](https://opencast.jira.com) for tracking issues.
 Each pull request should be accompanied by a ticket in Jira.
-The issue identifier should also be used in the title of the pull request and the commits.
-E.g.: `MH-12345, Fixing Something Somewhere`.
+The issue identifier should also be used in the title of the pull request and the commit message.

 Bug Fixes and Feature